Easter egg: Colouring

 The dyeing of Easter eggs in different colours is commonplace, with colour being achieved through boiling the egg in natural substances (such as, onion peel (brown colour), oak or alder bark or walnut nutshell (black), beet juice (pink) etc.), or using artificial colourings.

 A greater variety of colour was often provided by tying on the onion skin with different coloured woollen yarn.
 In the North of England these are called pace-eggs or paste-eggs, from a dialectal form of Middle English pasche.
 King Edward I's household accounts in 1290 list an item of 'one shilling and sixpence for the decoration and distribution of 450 Pace-eggs!', which were to be coloured or gilded and given to members of the royal household.
 Traditionally in England, eggs were wrapped in onion skins and boiled to make their shells look like mottled gold, or wrapped in flowers and leaves first in order to leave a pattern, which parallels a custom practised in traditional Scandinavian culture.
 Eggs could also be drawn on with a wax candle before staining, often with a person's name and date on the egg.
 Pace Eggs were generally eaten for breakfast on Easter Sunday breakfast.
 Alternatively, they could be kept as decorations, used in egg-jarping (egg tapping) games, or given to Pace Eggers.
 In more recent centuries in England, eggs have been stained with coffee grains or simply boiled and painted in their shells.

 In the Orthodox and Eastern Catholic Churches, Easter eggs are dyed red to represent the blood of Christ, with further symbolism being found in the hard shell of the egg symbolizing the sealed Tomb of Christ—the cracking of which symbolized his resurrection from the dead.
-The tradition of red easter eggs was used by the Russian Orthodox Church.
-The tradition to dyeing the easter eggs in an Onion tone exists in the cultures of Armenia, Bulgaria, Georgia, Lithuania, Ukraine, Belarus, Russia, Czechia, Romania, Serbia, Slovakia, Slovenia, and Israel.
+The tradition of red Easter eggs was used by the Russian Orthodox Church.
+The tradition to dyeing the easter eggs in an Onion tone exists in the cultures of Albania, Armenia, Bulgaria, Georgia, Lithuania, Ukraine, Belarus, Russia, Czechia, Romania, Serbia, Slovakia, Slovenia, and Israel.
 The colour is made by boiling onion peel in water.